Below are answers to the most frequently asked questions about reducing, reusing and recycling. If you have an additional question, please contact us.

 What are the most common misconceptions about recycling?

 Many people believe that they should not be charged for recycling services because it is "the right thing to do" or because the waste companies are making a significant amount of money from selling recyclables.
 Although people are making the right choice when they recycle, their recyclables still need to be collected by special vehicles, processed at facilities that cost millions of dollars to build and transported to markets that are as far away as Asia.
 All of this requires equipment and labor, which translates into cost.

 Some recyclables, such as aluminum, have a high enough market value to generate enough revenue to cover the cost of collection, processing and marketing.
 Other recyclables, such as paper and glass, are of such little value that they may actually cost the waste hauler more to collect, process and transport than they receive from selling the materials.
 When this occurs, the waste hauler needs to pass these costs on to their customers.
 The way to increase the market value for recyclables is to purchase products made of recycled-content materials.

 - The second common misconception is that if a package says "recyclable" or if it has the "chasing arrows" that it is recyclable in your community.

 Not all materials that are "recyclable" are able to be recycled within Hamilton County.
-For example, there are several variations of PETE (No. 1) plastic, such as bottles and food trays, yet only bottles can be recycled in Hamilton County.
+For example, there are several variations of PETE (No. 1) plastic, such as small mouth bottles and food trays, yet only small mouth bottles and jugs can be recycled in Hamilton County.
 This is due to the lack of accessible markets available for PETE food trays.
-Thus, it is extremely important to find out what materials can be recycled in your community's recycling program and purchase products that can be recycled.
+Thus, it is extremely important to find out what materials can be recycled in Hamilton County and purchase products that can be recycled.